fredlarochelle/HyperfNIRS/README.md

-# Hyper-fNIRS
+# HyperfNIRS
-Hyper-resolution fNIRS imaging system
+Preliminary work on a hyper-resolution fNIRS imaging system.
+More to follow soon hopefully...